AxisCommunications/media-stream-library-js/CONTRIBUTING.md

 and those that work with a test video provided by an RTSP server that you can run locally via this library.

-Run `just run [workspace]` to build the library, run a local RTSP test server, and serve the examples.
+Run `just run [example]` to build the library, run a local RTSP test server, and serve the examples.
 You'll see a link to a port on `localhost` (usually 8080).

 ## Creating PRs